a-b-street/osm-reader/README.md

 TODO before a crates.io release:

-- [ ] Use an iterator (and the lower-level xmlparser approach from [osm2streets](https://github.com/a-b-street/osm2streets/blob/main/streets_reader/src/osm_reader/reader.rs)) to minimize memory
+- [ ] Use the lower-level xmlparser approach from [osm2streets](https://github.com/a-b-street/osm2streets/blob/main/streets_reader/src/osm_reader/reader.rs) to minimize memory
 - [ ] Other TODOs in the code
 - [ ] Tests, docs, examples